Frank Mirahmadi: Career

 Mirahmadi has also been a television analyst for the major horse racing network TVG Network and has done handicapping shows for Oaklawn Park, Monmouth Park and NYRA.

 Mirahmadi was hired as the new permanent race caller at Santa Anita Park starting with the 2019 winter meet.

-He will split announcing duties between Santa Anita and Monmouth.
+In 2022 Mirahmadi was announced as the new race caller for the summer season at Saratoga racetrack in New York.
+He will split announcing duties between Santa Anita and Saratoga Race Course.